stimulsoft/Samples-JS/Node.js/Starting SQL adapters from the HTTP server/README.md

 * [PHP](https://github.com/stimulsoft/Samples-JS/tree/master/PHP/Connecting%20to%20Databases)
 * [Java](https://github.com/stimulsoft/Samples-JS/tree/master/Java/Connecting%20to%20Databases)

-# Starting a SQL adapters from the HTTP server
+# Starting SQL Adapters from the HTTP Server

 This example demonstrates the implementation of connections to different databases (MySQL, Firebird, MSSQL and PostgreSQL).
 Adapters files are in a directory with an example.
 You can include adapters into your projects without changes.